 Data was collected by Observers 1 and 2 2008 on Julian days 030 and 032 and on Julian days 025 and 026 by Observer 3.
 The data for each observer was organized by accuracy class and coordinate differences for each day were computed from the published station coordinates of each station he occupied.
 The average of the two observations was also computed.
-Figure2 shows the comparison of the Day1 and Day2 and average observations differenced from the published values the for the Northing, Easting and Ellipsoid height components respectively.
-The error bars on each data point show the RT1 precision constraint of +/- 1.5 cm horizontal and +/- 2.5 cm vertical These graphs give both an of the accuracy indication of the observations as well as the precision.
+Figure 2 shows the comparison of the Day 1 and Day 2 and average observations differenced from the published values for the Northing, Easting and Ellipsoid height components respectively.
+The error bars on each data point show the RT1 precision constraint of +/- 1.5 cm horizontal and +/- 2.5 cm vertical.
+These graphs give both an indication of the accuracy of the observations, as well as the precision.
 The reader will certainly observe that one of the data points contains a significant error both in accuracy and precision.
-On inspection of the data, it was determined that this is a classic example of a bad initialization.
-Although it does not happen often, it does happen.
-It was determined that the Dav2 observation contained the bad initialization this error carried through to as all observations taken under this initialization.
-This was further verified in that other observations taken at this particular station from the same base provided acceptable results.
-The observations associated with the bad initialization were rejected from the test data and will not be shown in any further graphs in order to better depict the accuracy/precision of the remaining data sets.

-Figure 2 - Comparison of Day1, Day2 and Average N, E, and U (published-observed) vs. baseline length using RT1 field procedures.
-Yerror bar scale is 1.5cm horizontal and 2.5cm vertical.
+Figure 2 - Comparison of Day1, Day2 and average N, E, and U (published-observed) vs. baseline length using RT1 field procedures.
+Y-error bar scale is 1.5cm horizontal and 2.5cm vertical.